 If growth and broad market exposure are part of your criteria for choosing funds, then FSMAX is more suitable.

-However, the benefit of running an investment portfolio on a zero-fee is attractive.
+However, running an investment portfolio on a zero fee is attractive.

 When that happens, you won’t incur any turnover costs.